Hesperia High School: Athletics

 The school owns 8 tennis courts, 3 soccer fields, 2 softball fields, 2 baseball fields, and a football stadium recently constructed in 2006.
-In the athletic department, Hesperia High School won the 1985 girls cross country CIF championship the 2022 boys golf CIF championship, and the 2007 softball CIF championship.

 Hesperia Broadcasting

 Hesperia Broadcasting is the production company of the Broadcast Journalism class offered at Hesperia High School.
 Starting from the school year 2013-2014, Hesperia Broadcasting was the first in the High Desert to have their newscast, “Scorpion News”, deliver their news with a live anchor in high definition.
 The first live episode was aired October 31, 2013.
 Not only does Hesperia Broadcasting air Scorpion News to the high school, they also film other events such as the annual sophomore Poetry Slam and Mr. Scorpion competition.

 Scorpion News

 Scorpion News is a student-run newscast that films and edits video to give video announcements to the students and staff and highlight Hesperia High School.
 Scorpion News is part of Hesperia Broadcasting productions and was created in the 2010-2011 school year by the Broadcast Journalism teacher, Mr. Smith.
 Four years after its first season, it began airing news live.